So who can become a Virtual Assistant?

 - Bloggers looking to submit quality articles to various markets.

 - Website developers assisting start-ups with their digital appearance.

-- Marketing personnel who can guide people/departments/organisations through the media minefield.
+- Marketing personnel who can guide people/departments/organizations through the media minefield.

-- Translators able to get your message across to a global audience.
+- Translators who are able to get your message across to a global audience.

 ….the list is endless.

-Currently there are no requirements to have “qualifications” to set up as a Virtual Assistant.
-If you feel confident enough you can set yourself up, market your skills, gain your first client and off you go.
-However for those feeling a little overwhelmed there are several organisations now offering courses and accreditations.
+Currently, there are no requirements to have “qualifications” to set up as a Virtual Assistant.
+If you feel confident enough you can set yourself up, market your skills, gain your first client, and off you go.
+However, for those feeling a little overwhelmed, there are several organizations now offering courses and accreditations.
 Before rushing out and signing on the dotted line though ask yourself the following:

 - Do you really need to pay for a course?

-- What recognised qualifications do those delivering the courses have?
-In other words what qualifies them to be a Virtual Assistant Coach?
+- What recognized qualifications do those delivering the courses have?
+In other words, what qualifies them to be a Virtual Assistant Coach?

 - Where is the coach/trainer based as this could raise issues surrounding topics about local legal requirements?